Skip to main content

 If the ingredient lists for the products above don’t thrill you, or you’re interested in finding non-medicinal means to improve your sexual performance, there are several compelling options out there.
 The most reliable alternatives specifically for treating ED are prescription medications like Viagra (sildenafil) and Cialis (tadalafil).

 As a category, male enhancement pills draw in men looking for more than just ED treatment.
 Many men investigate male enhancement as a means to penis growth or a way to alleviate problems like premature ejaculation.
-There is no pill you can take to make your penis larger, but there are a few approaches to premature ejaculation in the form of sprays and wipes that can definitely delay orgasm in most men.
+There’s no pill you can take to make your penis larger, but there are a few approaches to premature ejaculation in the form of sprays and wipes that can definitely delay orgasm in most men.

 Here’s a look at some of your best alternative options.